joonarafael/gh-arc-dind-kubernetes-for-dummies/image/README.md

 If you are not happy with the image, you can always create your own custom image.
 Feel free to use my Dockerfile as a reference or consult the official starter file for a custom runner image, found [here](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/about-actions-runner-controller#creating-your-own-runner-image "About Actions Runner Controller - GitHub Docs").

+The image has been built and configured to run in the DinD mode.
+If you need a non-DinD image, this is not the image for you.

 **NOTE**!
 You cannot create any arbitrary Docker image.
 It has to be a valid Docker image capable of running the ARC runner set, both listener and runner pods.

 ## About My Custom Image